Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Back to top

-For example, if someone has marijuana in the glove compartment of their car, they knew it was there, and they knew it was illegal, they could be charged with constructively possessing the marijuana.
-However, if the marijuana is somewhere else in the car, it could be argued the driver did not know it was there.
+For example, if a defendant had marijuana in the glove compartment of their car, they knew it was there, and they knew it was illegal marijuana, they could be charged with constructive possession of marijuana.

 Back to top

-Penalties for Possession of More Than 20 Grams of Marijuana
+Penalties for Possession of Marijuana Over 20 Grams

 Back to top

-Also, a felony conviction could prevent you from owning, possessing or using a firearm, from being allowed to vote, being able to enlist in the military and from being allowed to hold public office.
+Additionally, a felony conviction could prevent you from certain civil rights such as owning, possessing, or using a firearm, being allowed to vote, or from being allowed to hold public office.

 Back to top